GSA/digitalgov.gov/content/communities/video.md

 ### Join

-To join our listserv, send an e-mail to [Bryce Spivey](mailto:Kevin.Spivey@cfpb.gov?subject=Join%20Video%20Production%20Pros).
+To join our listserv, send an email to [Bryce Spivey](mailto:Kevin.Spivey@cfpb.gov?subject=Join%20Video%20Production%20Pros).

 If you are a U.S. government employee with a **.gov** or **.mil** email address